janattig/Procedural-Dungeons/README.md

 For diving right in, check out the [installation](#installation) and the [How to play](#How-to-play--use) sections.
 If you are looking to extend the pack with your own structures / levels / etc., check out the [Extending the datapack](#extending-the-datapack) section.
 If you are looking to find detailed description on certain aspects, have a look at the [Datapack structure](#datapack-structure).

+You can find an overview over the different map themes [here](ProceduralDungeons/data/procedural_dungeons#showcase-map-themes).